brettz9/update-packages/README.md

 1. Make **final report of tasks completed** (at end), sorted by stage of final failure (if any); optionally save to status file including time checked and repos checked (if in sequence)
-1. Find an approach for **chunking/timing tasks** to avoid heap error.
-    1. Break up **Promises to be sequential**
-    2. **Resume** from checking pre-existing status file; check when the repos have been checked with config/default to update past certain duration and their state (so non-erring ones aren't checking again), and if within duration, optionally still **check erring ones**, etc.)
     1. Document **scripts for querying JSON** out of that report file (e.g., to find when last queried); currently using `jq` (though see <https://github.com/s3u/JSONPath/issues/105> for desired jsonpath-plus support)?
-    1. Allow **limit** to number of Promises
+1. **Resume** from checking pre-existing status file; check when the repos have been checked with config/default to update past certain duration and their state (so non-erring ones aren't checking again), and if within duration, optionally still **check erring ones**, etc.)
 1. **Configuration**
     1. Support pushing to **multiple and alternate remote names** besides `origin`.
     1. **Test master config file** (as well as CLI) for indication of:
+      1. Test **chunking/timing tasks** to avoid heap error.
       1. Ensure still getting `token`
       1. Ensure `npm-check-updates` is taking into account `ncurc` files!
       1. Which **repositories to include or exclude** (in subdirectories)